On the Practical Use of Blaschke Decomposition in Nonstationary Signal Analysis: Mathematical background and the PDU algorithm

-We refer to this algorithm as PDU to distinguish it from the vanilla PDU.
-In this setup, $\mathcal{F}_LF(z)$ is called the trend, while $\mathcal{F}_LG_k(z)$ represents the AM of $F_k(z)$.
-While this idea successfully capture the non-constant trend and AM, polynomial is too limited to capture complex trend and AM behavior.
+While this idea successfully capture the non-constant trend and AM, polynomial is too limited to capture complex trend and AM behavior {like that in \eqref{model: AHM equation}}.
 The main focus of this paper is introducing an idea to handle this challenge, which will be detailed below.